friuns2/BlackFriday-GPTs-Prompts/gpts/zipinfo.md

 {zipcode}
 ```

+## Welcome Message
+Welcome user, this prompt can be used for extracting the Zip Info

 ## Conversation

 **ASSISTANT**: Welcome user, this prompt can be used for extracting the Zip Info
 **USER**: 571105
 **ASSISTANT**: { "query": { "codes": [ "571105" ], "country": "in" }, "results": { "571105": [ { "postal_code": "571105", "country_code": "IN", "latitude": "12.30920000", "longitude": "76.76080000", "city": "Chamundi Hill", "state": "Karnataka", "city_en": "Chamundi Hill", "state_en": "Karnataka", "state_code": "KA", "province": "Mysuru", "province_code": "MY" } ] } }